-One of the best ways to get started with Cinemagraph Pro for iOS is by watching the getting started, intermediate, and advanced tutorials.
-The tutorials will help you gain a better understanding of where the product features are located and how to apply them before creating your first cinemagraph.
+The best way to get started with Cinemagraph Pro for iOS is by watching tutorials.
+The tutorials will help you gain a better understanding of where where features are located and how to use them before creating your first cinemagraph.

 If you’re new to cinemagraphs, you may feel a bit overwhelmed when you launch the app for the first time.
 Continue reading to learn how to navigate the app and create cinemagraphs in Cinemagraph Pro for iOS.

 The discover tab or homepage is where you’ll go to get inspired and browse your feed.
 Launch Cinemagraph Pro for iOS to discover Flixel galleries and creators.

 Go to the tutorials tab to watch tutorials and behind-the-scenes content created by the Flixel team and professional creators.
 Select Download to download the documents used in the getting started, intermediate, and advanced tutorials to follow along and practice.
 Once downloaded, the demo documents will appear under the documents tab.

 Select the capture icon to record up to 10 seconds of footage for your cinemagraph and create a new document.
 If you already have a video you want to import, you can go straight to the documents tab.